rm511130/Physna_Training/README.md

 2. Check your email inbox for an email from Okta and follow its instructions to complete the Okta registration process.
    For more details, you will find the process described in [Section 2](#how-do-i-access) and the [User Management](#user_management) sections of this document.
 3. Log into your Physna environment.
 If you encounter any issues, please ask for assistance.
+4. Please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 1.
-4. Congratulations: you have completed _Task 1_ of the Workshop.
+5. Congratulations: you have completed _Task 1_ of the Workshop.

 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>